All Things You Need to Know about 4K Upscaling

-Upscaling means that the resolution of a video is increased by a scheme for better quality and playback on higher resolution devices.
+Upscaling means that the resolution of a video is increased by a scheme for better quality and playback on higher resolution screen.
 4K upscaling, for example, involves in the process of converting low-resolution video to 4k resolution.
-For instance, you can upcsale DVD (480p) to 4K, 4K to 8K, etc. In a nutshell, we usually mean the upscaling from 1080p to 4K.
+For instance, you can upcsale DVD (480p) to 4k, upconvert 720p/1080p to 4K reoslution.

 How Does 4K Upscaling Work?

 To get 1080p video all over the 4K screen, you definitely need to upscale 1080p HD video to 4K resolution.
-Usually, there are three ways to do that: nearest neighbor interpolation, bilinear interpolation and bicubic interpolation.
+Traditionally, there are three ways to do that: nearest neighbor interpolation, bilinear interpolation and bicubic interpolation.
 And now with technogy moving on, you can expect more advanced algorithms such as the SRCNN to do the 4k upscaling tasks.
 Here are the examinations.

 After 4K upscaling, you definetely get an enhanced video quality compared with original HD videos.
 But it's not good enough with real 4K contents, for example, the upscaling 4K video doesn't have the 4K HDR effects.

 The desire to upscale video to 4K can be driven by the aspearing for better image quality and the widespread availability of more 4k-capable devices such as 4K TV.
-However, the problem is that no all the videos you have are in 4K resolution.
-For a long time in the past, you can only shoot videos up to 1080p, download HD videos from online or streaming HD videos from Netflix, YouTube or the like.
-On the other hand, even though many TV manufacturers claim that their TV are true 4K TV, there are still many fake 4K TV on the market, which works bad when playing HD videos on it.
+However, the problem is that no all the videos you have are originally in 4K resolution.
+For a long time in the past, you can only shoot videos up to 1080p, and many of us downloaded HD contents from platforms like Netflix, YouTube or the like.
+On the other hand, even though many manufacturers claim that their TVs are true 4K, there are still many fake ones, which are tested with bad upscaling performance when playing HD videos.

-Nevertheless, if the 4K TV cannot upscale video to 4K properly, you can also try to manually upconvert 1080p to 4K with a professional 4K video converter, like WinX HD Video Converter Deluxe.
+Nevertheless, if the 4K TV cannot upscale video to 4K properly, you can also try to manually upconvert 1080p to 4K with a professional 4K video converter and upscaler.